Find Affordable Health Insurance In Your Area!

 In the search for an affordable health insurance plan, there are many factors to consider.
 Working with a health insurance agent or a health insurance broker is one such consideration.
 Is there a difference between a broker and an agent?
 If so how does that impact the search for a health insurance plan?
 This article explains everything you need to know about obtaining health insurance through an agent or a broker.

 Health insurance brokers and agents both serve as the middleman between the person seeking insurance and the insurance company.
 They are also legally obligated to help individuals find affordable health insurance that fits their needs.

 The main difference is that an insurance agent represents the health insurance company while a broker represents the purchaser of the health insurance.
-In simpler terms, a health insurance company typically only represents one health insurance company, where a broker carries plans from multiple health providers.
+In simpler terms, a health insurance company typically only represents one health insurance company, whereas a broker carries plans from multiple health providers.

 Health insurance agents, or representatives, can represent one insurance company or several different ones.
-Those who represent one company are considered captive while those who represent multiple companies are known as independent.
+Those who represent one company are considered captive while those who represent multiple companies are independent.
 They cannot charge any fees to you personally.
 The compensation they receive is through their commissions and/or a salary with commissions.
 The health insurance quotes they give are in line with those offered by the company

 Representatives who sell insurance products on a company’s behalf must be appointed to do so.
 The appointment is an agreement between the agency and the insurer.
 It lists the products that the agency can sell as well as the commission paid out for each product.
 It also states that the agency has the ability to confirm or bind the policy.
 Not every policy is able to be bound through an agency though.